 Homebuyers prefer the affordable and convenient option of buying ownership in co-operative housing societies, yet they have to consider the expense of stamp duty which is a prominent feature of real estate transactions.
-In this article, we will give you a general overview of what is meant by stamp duty and what factors to consider when determining the actual payment of it.
+In this article, we will give you a general overview of what is meant by stamp duty and what factors to consider when determining the actual payment.

 What is stamp duty?

 Stamp duty is a form of tax that is levied by the government on the transfer of property which is legally documented.
 The stamp duty is to be paid by the homebuyer.
 According to Wikipedia, “Indian laws require stamp duty payments on…documents affecting rights and title to property….
 For example, Maharashtra state’s stamp duty law is governed by The Maharashtra Stamp Act, 1958 (Bombay Act LX of 1958).”
 Your document of ownership ultimately validates your real estate transaction.
 As a homebuyer, you have to pay ‘one-time stamp duty’ to seal the deal.
 Stamp duty varies from state to state but each state has stamp duty acts that homebuyers are required to abide by.
 For example, Indian Stamp Duty Act, 1899 applies in Delhi after the sale is complete.
 Stamp duty applies on residential and commercial properties.

 How much stamp duty is charged to homebuyers?

 Presently, stamp duty is charged from 3% to 10% in different regions of the country.
 In Maharashtra, up until 2014, the Registration fee was Rs 25000 but after 2015, it has increased to Rs 30,000.
 Stamp duty is 5% in the state along with a surcharge of 1% for homebuyers in Mumbai.
 However, in the case of co-operative housing societies, the share transfer premium is decided by the managing committee of the society and does not exceed Rs 25,000 in most cases.